pagkly/Zed/Investopedia3/National Bureau of Economic Research (NBER) Definition.md

 The group took in $41 million for the year ended June 30, 2017, according to its [financial statement](http://www.nber.org/FY2017FinancialsSummary.pdf).

-The economist Paul Krugman, [writing in the New York Times](https://krugman.blogs.nytimes.com/2013/04/22/understanding-the-nber/), said NBER is "best described, I’d say, as the old-boy network of economics made flesh.
+The economist Paul Krugman, [[writing in the New York Times]](https://krugman.blogs.nytimes.com/2013/04/22/understanding-the-nber/), said NBER is "best described, I’d say, as the old-boy network of economics made flesh.
 There are a couple of NBER offices, but they’re small; what the organization mainly consists of is its associates and what they do.
 In many sub-fields of economics, just about anyone well-known in the profession is an NBER research associate; it’s normal for these associates to release new research as NBER working papers.

 The function of these papers, in turn, is to get research out quickly so other economists can discuss it (which includes criticizing it).
 For working economists, the NBER WP series provides what amounts to one-stop shopping for new developments in their field."